drewww/breach/docs/plan.md

 (DONE) So -- for first version, do it in damage.
 Then, break it into ScorchAction, called from damage.
 Eventually remove it from the target when Weapons are real first class actors.

+# Moves

+Prototyped the dash mechanic, no cooldown.
+It's okay for now.
+It needs a complete refactor though.
+There's this emerging pattern that there need to be decision engines that decide what moves are valid, and then they feed both the UI and the internal destination logic.
+It's too distributed right now.
+In one place we need to take the player's position, and the world, and return valid destination tiles for each of the valid vector inputs.

+Also, consider starting to rebuild the animation for moving multiple tiles so it stops in the intermediate tiles.
+Shouldn't be too bad.

+Consider learning how mixins work, or some other way entirely to modularize this.
+It's totally entwined now in weird ways.
+I'm not sure if this is the feature to figure this out for, but maybe.

+NEXT -- consider the structural refactor.
+It'll be a good learning exercise.
+Then, go to enemies.

+As for the flashing...
+I'm truly at a loss.
+It may just be something hacky like queing the update into the next draw frame so we skip one while the camera moves and then settle in at the new location?

 # Backlog

 1. (DONE) Find a better 32x32 font??
 This has been weirdly hard.